Luisa Farah SchwartzmanAssociate Professor Sociology

 Mississauga , ON

-Her more recent and ongoing work addresses the relationship between “the state” and the management of social difference, in a way that does not take the state (or states) for granted but pays attention to the historical and ongoing constitution of political and coercive power and legal frameworks in different forms.
-Here, she and her collaborators are looking at problems such as (1) the historical emergence of colonial and Euro-dominated states and social structures around the Atlantic, in the context of pre-existing Indigenous, African and Afro-diasporic political and social institutions; (2) how to the refugee and asylum seeker problematic in the Americas beyond the nation-state framework and within broader, and older, structures of violence and power; (3) an investigation how social actors in Brazil mobilize law-making and law enforcement to resolve conflicts around social justice.
+In her more recent and ongoing work, she has become interested with interrogating the category of "the state" in its relationship to inequality, colonialism and racism.
+In other words, how do we study territorial control, management of populations, political power, punishment, the law and the regulation of individuals' behavior in a world with multiple and overlapping jurisdictions, where "state-like" functions are performed by multiple actors, where public-private distinctions are blurred, and where the law itself and its application are contested?
+Here, she and her collaborators are looking at problems such as (1) the historical emergence of colonial and Euro-dominated states and social structures around the Atlantic, in the context of pre-existing Indigenous, African and Afro-diasporic political and social institutions; (2) the contested definition of Haitian migrants as "refugees" as they move through different countries in the Americas; and (3) how social actors in Brazil mobilize law-making and law enforcement to resolve conflicts around social justice.

 Farah Schwartzman, Luisa.
 2021.
 "Canadian Multiculturalism and Brazilian Racial Democracy in Two Newspapers: (Post-?)
 Colonial Entanglements of Race, Ethnicity, Nationhood, and Culture.”
 Latin American and Caribbean Ethnic Studies. https://doi.org/10.1080/17442222.2021.1877874